MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 ## What's new in Storage Migration Service

-Windows Server, version 1903 adds the following new features, when run on the destination server:
+Windows Server, version 1903 adds the following new features, when run on the orchestrator server:

 - Migrate local users and groups to the new server
 - Migrate storage from failover clusters
 - Migrate storage from a Linux server that uses Samba
 - More easily sync migrated shares into Azure by using Azure File Sync
+- Migrate to new networks such as Azure

 ## See also